 Here's Mirror Master coming out of the bathroom mirror looking like Animal Man.

-Here he is coming of the mirror tripping up our hero.
+Here he is coming out the mirror tripping up our hero.

 Here he is breaking up like glass